Folate is in the news again: Trump's recent statements about Tylenol, Leucovorin, Wellcovorin and autism

 -

-Folate deficiency IS common - but not because of CFD.
-An estimated 40% of the population is affected by MTHFR gene mutations that can reduce their ability to convert dietary folate and folic acid (the synthetic form in most supplements and fortified foods) into its active, bioidentical form, methylfolate.
+Folate deficiency is common but not because of CFD.
+An estimated 40% of the population is affected by MTHFR gene mutations that can reduce their ability to convert dietary folate and folic acid into methylfolate.7,5

 -

-Several studies have found associations between low folate levels and high homocysteine in children affected by autism.6
+Several studies have found associations between low folate levels and high homocysteine in children affected by autism.5,11

 -